The other day, as we were sitting around the table eating lunch, the topic of conversation turned to “Remember when…”

 I also realized my children provide much of my embarrassing episodes, usually through no fault of their own because of their age or, haha, sheer numbers.

-The most embarrassing episode, though, involves Semisweet who happened to be 2 at the time.
+The most embarrassing episode, though, involves my second oldest, Marie, who happened to be 2 at the time.
 I was walking into the local grocery store with her in tow when we met an acquaintance who was coming out.
 His wife had just had a baby a few days before so we stopped to chat about how she was doing.
 As the conversation progressed I noticed Semisweet kept tugging at the gentleman’s pant leg.
 “Scuse, me.
 Scuse me!”
 Finally, when the conversation hit a lull, he looked down at her and asked, “Yes?”
 To which she pointed right at his belly and in a loud clear voice exclaimed, “You fat!”

 Oh the horror!
 I’m sure if a Mexican can turn a shade of red that would have been a time it became evident.